testground/testground/ROADMAP.md

 - Effort: approx. 6 months
 - Delivery: Q4 2022

-**Why:** Testground provides a great fundation for distributed testing.
+**Why:** Testground provides an excellent foundation for distributed testing.
 Supporting the libp2p team with interoperability tests generates long-term value outside of Testground.
-By focusing on a use-case, we can move faster, generate interest, and create measurable improvements.
+We can move faster, generate interest, and create measurable improvements by focusing on a use-case.

 **Deliverables:**